Chs000-00/chs000-00/README.md

 - WA State 🌎
 - Will install prettier onto your repo 🪛
 - "Something went really wrong and we can’t process that picture." ❓❓❓❓
+- Might fork your repo and add features 🍴
+- I do C++ I guess 🔲
+- Lot more python too 🐍
+- Oh and I will probably start learning kotlin soon 🟪